jasoncolburne/verify-markdown-archive/README.md

 Next, the expanded ACDC is compacted and compared to the signed version.

-Finally, all files in the `assets` directory and all top level `.md` files are verified from by digest comparison from the expanded ACDC attributes section.
+Finally, all files in the `assets` directory and all top level `.md` files are verified by digest comparison with the expanded ACDC attributes section.

 I've only run this on macOS.
 You probably need to install `libsodium` for this to work: